aarthi-mohan/genMARK/README.md

-Pipeline to perform WGS joint-calling, annotation, and GWAS for the genMARK project.
+Snakemake based pipeline to perform WGS joint-calling, annotation, and GWAS for the genMARK project.

 Input: TSV file with sampleID, path to GVCF files